 Please see below for information about out cancellation / refund policy.

 All about the course

-The first week of term (5 - 9 October 2020 / 11 - 15 January 2021 ), involving inductions and getting-to-know-you sessions, workshops and voice classes, will be fully online.
-Over the remainder of the term, the majority of training will be in-person, with online elements making up just 20% of the course in total (although this may need to change if safeguarding actions are required due to COVID-19).
+The first week of term involving inductions and getting-to-know-you sessions, workshops and voice classes, will be fully online.
+Over the remainder of the term, the course will be a blend of an in-person and online learning.

-Our Academic Services team provides access to a full range of appropriate academic support, including study skills, support for learners with dyslexia or dyspraxia, and other physical equipment or software needed to support you.
+Our student and academic services team provides access to a full range of appropriate academic support, including study skills, support for learners with dyslexia or dyspraxia, and other physical equipment or software needed to support you.

-Academic Services also arrange access to any specialist help needed to support your physical or mental wellbeing, such as physiotherapy, vocal health or counselling.
-You’ll also have free online support with our digital health and wellbeing platform - Togetherall.
+Student and academic services also arrange access to any specialist help needed to support your physical or mental wellbeing, such as physiotherapy, vocal health or counselling.
+You’ll also have free online support with our digital health and wellbeing platform - Togetherall

 We're here to help

 At LAMDA, we’re a family.
 We’ll make sure you get all the support you need to feel at home.
 Read on for more information about accommodation, visas, healthcare, housing, insurance and student support.